Russian Buttercream (aka Condensed Milk Frosting): Your Complete Guide

 For larger quantities or to pair with a cake recipe, go to my Cakeculator and choose “Vanilla Russian Buttercream.”

-Add the powdered sugar, vanilla extract, and a small pinch of salt to the butter and whisk again on medium high speed for another 1-2 minutes.
+Add the powdered sugar, vanilla extract, and a small pinch of salt to the butter, then whisk again on medium-high speed for 1-2 minutes more.

-- Add the sweetened condensed milk: Continue with the whisk attachment and add the condensed milk in three parts, mixing for one minute on high speed before adding the next portion.
+Continue with the whisk attachment, adding the condensed milk in three parts, mixing for 1 minute on high speed before adding the next portion.
 Scrape the bowl down a few times during this process.

 Once all the milk has been added, mix on high speed for one minute.
 Just looking at the mixture to see if it’s properly mixed is difficult because the butter and milk are similar colors, so this ensures proper emulsification and prevents a runny frosting.
 At the end of this step, the buttercream should be thick and creamy.